xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-python-boto-scripts-to-manage-dreamobjects.rst

     s = 0
     for o in b.list():
        s += o.size
-    #show you the file size in MegaBytes if it.s too small to be legible in GigaBytes.
+    #show you the file size in Megabytes if it's too small to be legible in Gigabytes.
     print str(s * 1.0 / 1024 ** 2) + " MB\n"
-    #Shows you the file size in GigaBytes
+    #Shows you the file size in Gigabytes
     print str(s * 1.0 / 1024 ** 3) + " GB"

 Purging a directory from a bucket